syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Compression.md

 2) Inserting a single repeat character to indicate a string of repeated characters.
 3) Substituting smaller bit strings for frequently occurring characters.

-The following code snippet illustrates how to compress the content of the PDF document.
+The following code example illustrates how to compress the content of the PDF document.

 {% highlight c# %}
 [C#]

-//Create a new PDF document.
+//Creates a new PDF document.

 PdfDocument document = new PdfDocument();

-//Set the compression level to best
+//Sets the compression level to best

 document.Compression = PdfCompressionLevel.Best;

-//Add a page to the document.
+//Adds a page to the document.

 PdfPage page = document.Pages.Add();

-//Create PDF graphics for the page.
+//Creates PDF graphics for the page.

 PdfGraphics graphics = page.Graphics;

-//Set the font.
+//Sets the font.

 PdfFont font = new PdfStandardFont(PdfFontFamily.Helvetica, 20);